Ensembl/plant-scripts/trail/intro.md

 How do we sequence a genome (very broadly!) - perhaps talk about shotgun and assembly, again very briefly How long does it take and how much does it cost now?
 Why do we want to know a plant’s genome?
-What can we do with the information? whats a model org , whats gene annotation -->
+What can we do with the information? whats a model org , whats gene annotation its hard to find out genome size; C values do not always match assembly size -->

 ![genome size distribution](./pics/nph16356-fig-0001-m.jpg)